Connect with us

 Nahashon Mwangi, a landowner seeking to bail out his son from remand, told the newspaper that he had visited the registry to documents without success.

 “My son has been in remand for the last two months now.
-When I presented my title deed at the court, I was directed to get a valuation certificate,” he said, validating claims that remands are now overstretched due to closure of the land registry.
+When I presented my title deed at the court, I was directed to get a valuation certificate,” he said, validating claims that remands are now overstretched due to the closure of the land registry.

-Bowing to pressure from the public, the government on Wednesday withdrew the notice that sought to extend closure of the land registries by another 14 days, ending weeks of lockdown.
+Bowing to pressure from the public, the government on Wednesday withdrew the notice that sought to extend the closure of the land registries by another 14 days, ending weeks of lockdown.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.